iendjinn/iendjinn/systems/frontier/index.markdown

 - The attacker places a marker (the VIP) within 10" of a short board edge.
 They then place up to 50% of their total points worth of units in the same area.
 - The defender chooses a single long board edge and deploys all their forces within 5" and at least 10" from any short board edge.
 - The attacker then places their remaining forces within 10" of the opposite board edge to where the VIP is deployed.

-**Evac Zones**

-- The attackers evac zone is the short board edge farthest from where the VIP was deployed.
-- The defender's evac zone is the long board edge on which they deployed.
+This board edge is the evac zone.

 **Attacker objective**

-Whenever the attacker has a unit within 5" of the VIP and there are no enemy units within 10" that have line of sight to the VIP they may perform the strategic action escort.
+Whenever the attacker has a unit within 3" of the VIP and there are no enemy units within 10" that have line of sight to the VIP they may perform the strategic action escort.
 The attacker places the VIP anywhere within 10" of its current location.

-The attacker must place the VIP marker in contact with one of their evac zones to win the mission.
+The attacker must place the VIP marker in contact with the evac zone to win the mission.
 Once the VIP is in contact with an evac zone, remove it from the board.

 ---